-In order to ensure and to cross check the performance of the dissemination activities against the strategic goals, we nominated responsible partners, to follow up the implementation of activities and to control the process.
+In order to ensure and to cross check the performance of the dissemination activities against the strategic goals, it is necessary to nominate the responsible partners, to follow up the implementation of activities and to control the process.
 At the content level, key messages for each target group should be clearly drawn, informational vectors defined and the events' planning developed accordingly.
-More specifically, communication on the project and dissemination of knowledge gained during the project lifetime is taking place through the consortium, their networks and contacts on national, EU and India and international levels.
+More specifically, communication on the project and dissemination of knowledge gained during the project lifetime is expected to take place through the consortium, their networks and contacts on national, EU and India and international levels.

-4.2 Partners' responsibilities
+4.2 Partner's responsibilities

 Partners have agreed on the roles concerning the LOTUS awareness raising and dissemination activities.
-The work package 7 is led by NEERI with the support of GAC who is in charge of designing and implementing the communication strategy, the branding and designs as well as dissemination and promotion material.
-The partners work closely with GAC in order to provide input to all the communication and dissemination activities, therefore playing an important role in spreading information.
+The work package 7 is led by NEERI with the support of inno who is in charge of designing and implementing the communication strategy, the branding and designs as well as dissemination and promotion material.
+The partners will work closely with inno in order to provide input to all the communication and dissemination activities, therefore playing an important role in spreading information.
 The work task responsibilities are distributed as follows: